Help in Tough Times

 Drivers are ready and waiting!
 Book your trip today!

 Founded in 1998, Drive Happiness provides safe, reliable, and affordable transportation through volunteer drivers.
-The service offers door-to-door service to grocery stores, medical appointments, or visiting with family and friends.
+The service offers door-to-door service to grocery stores, medical appointments, vaccination appointments, or visiting with family and friends.

 Town of Hanna is pleased to be a partner in this program and is always looking for volunteers to provide assisted transportation to older adults with mobility challenges.
 Eligibility includes: